ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 #### Start a root span & attach a child span

-The following code snippet show an example of how start a root span with no parent and start another span as a child of the first span.
+The following code snippet shows an example of starting a root span with no parent and starting another span as a child of the first span.
 Note: Make sure that all started spans are closed properly to ensure that all spans are reported properly.

 ```ballerina